wallarm/product-documentation/docs/2.14/admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest.md

     The version of deployed Wallarm WAF image is specified in the Deployment template → `spec.template.spec.containers` section → `image` of the Wallarm container.

-    * If the version `2.14` is specified, follow the current instruction.
+    * If the version `2.16` is specified, follow the [instructions for 2.16](../../../../../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest/).
-    * If the version `2.12` is specified, follow the [instructions for 2.12](../../../../2.12/admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest/) or increase the version of the image to `2.14` in all deployments and follow the current instruction.
+    * If the version `2.14` is specified, follow the current instructions or increase the version of the image to `2.14` in all deployments and follow the [instructions for 2.16](../../../../../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest/).
-    * If the deprecated version is specified (`2.10` or lower), please increase the version of the image to `2.14` in all deployments and follow the current instruction.
+    * If the version `2.12` or lower is specified, please increase the version of the image to `2.16` in all deployments and follow the [instructions for 2.16](../../../../../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest/).

-    More information about version support is available in the [WAF node versioning policy](../../../updating-migrating/versioning-policy.md).
+    More information about WAF node versioning is available in the [WAF node versioning policy](../../../updating-migrating/versioning-policy.md).

 ### Step 1: Creating Wallarm ConfigMap